 To assess your skill levels in writing and math, University of Maryland University College (UMUC) uses a diagnostic tool called Accuplacer.
-We have found that proper placement in the critical core courses of writing and math helps to ensure student success and allows students to advance more quickly to their degree goals.
+We have found that proper placement in the critical core courses helps to ensure student success and allows students to advance more quickly to their degree goals.
 Our testing is done online in a proctored setting.
-There is no cost to you for taking a placement test.
+There is no cost to you for taking the Accuplacer.

 Use of calculators, other electronic devices, and study aids are not permitted while taking a placement test.

 The writing placement test covers two areas: sentence skills, measuring your understanding of sentence structure, and reading comprehension, or how well you understand what you have just read.
 There is no essay requirement.